hooiv/feluda/README.md

 - **`name`**: The name of the operator.
 - **`parameters`**: Any other Operator specific parameters.

-### Code Example
+### Code Examples

+#### Using Feluda with Operators

-Here’s a simple example to demonstrate how to use Feluda:
+Here's a simple example to demonstrate how to use Feluda with operators:

 ```python
 from feluda import Feluda